bakkesmodorg/BakkesModSDK/README.md

 Currently the SDK is being extended to make it easier for plugin developers to create their own multiplayer gamemodes/training scenarios.
 BakkesMod has the ability to host an online game server which other players can connect to.
 For now only freeplay is supported but support for Team soccar/rumble is being added.
 Simply type "host" in the BakkesMod console to host a game, other players need to type "connect 127.0.0.1" to connect to your server (where 127.0.0.1 is your IP of course).
 In order for this to work you need to have forwarded port 27016 or use an utility such as Hamachi to emulate a LAN environment.

 ## Getting started
 In order to create plugins for Rocket League with BakkesMod you need the SDK.
-By default the SDK will be included with the BakkesMod installation and can be found in [steamlibrary]\steamapps\common\rocketleague\Binaries\Win32\bakkesmod\bakkesmodsdk\.
+By default the SDK will be included with the BakkesMod installation and can be found in %appdata%\bakkesmod\bakkesmod\bakkesmodsdk\.
 You could also simply clone this repository as this also contains the full SDK and is often more up to date.

 ### IDE
-Now create a new empty project in your IDE.
-Set the build target to Release win32 and make sure it builds a .dll.
-Now add the "include" folder of the BakkesMod SDK to the list of include folders of your project and add the BakkesMod.lib to your solution.
-Next up, add the skeleton [TODO: add skeleton] and you're good to go.
-For examples on how to create plugins take a look at [the default plugins that come with the mod](https://github.com/Bakkes/BakkesMod2-Plugins).
+To get started quickly, check out the [template](https://github.com/Martinii89/BakkesmodPluginTemplate) to automatically generate a project skeleton.
 In order to load your plugin ingame make sure the generated .dll is placed in the plugins folder of BakkesMod.
 Next, in Rocket League open the console and type ```plugin load filename``` (without the .dll extension!).
 To unload your plugin you can use ```plugin unload filename```.
 Any cvars/notifiers/drawables that are registered when a plugin is loaded are automatically removed when a plugin is unloaded, so you don't have to worry about that!

 ### Command Line